 Lehman Catholic over the past years have bounced around conference, but this past year they became charter members of the new Three Rivers Conference.

-Recently he Three Rivers Athletic Conference (TRAC) had a mass exodus of public schools to the Northern Lakes League (NLL).
-The departure of those schools left the Catholic schools out of that mix (plus Lima Senior) and are now searching for answers for the future-
+Recently the Three Rivers Athletic Conference (TRAC) had a mass exodus of public schools to the Northern Lakes League (NLL).
+The departure of those schools left the six Catholic schools out of that mix (plus Lima Senior) and are now searching for answers for the future-

 - Toledo Central Catholic